chimnz/three-elevator-problem/README.md

 Symbolic links to default config files `calls.yml` and `elv.yml` will also be added to the root of the repository.

-Feel free to play around with the configuration options in `calls.yml` and `elv.yml`.

 ### Using `ecg` to randomly generate elevator calls time series
 *using default config options from `calls.yml`*